12 Exterior Home Trends You Can Forget About

 Cheap Patio Furniture

-Cheap patio furniture was and is not the best option for decorating your outdoor space.
+Cheap patio furniture was and still isn’t the best option for decorating your outdoor space.
 It ages fast, and you will more than likely replace it often.
 This is ultimately bad for the pocketbook, so it’s best when possible to spend a little more for higher quality patio furniture.
 Or upgrade your patio with DIY furniture.
 That may seem daunting, but we’ll show you the way with plans for each piece.
 Check out these 15 awesome plans for DIY patio furniture.

 This print fad was on everything from clothing to textiles, and was the top selling design for the past few years.
 But the ship has sailed for this pattern.
 So when choosing a new print or color for your throw pillows and area rugs, avoid the familiar grey and white zigzag in favor of a traditional print, subtle pattern or notable hue, as a simpler pattern will more than likely stand the test of time.